ansilove/AnsiLove.framework/README.md

 # Credits

 I'd like to thank my friends [Frederic Cambus](http://www.cambus.net) and [Brian Cassidy](http://blog.alternation.net/) for their ongoing support.
-Both had a significant influence on [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C), which is a major part of AnsiLove.framework.
+Both had a major impact on [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) and thus on AnsiLove.framework.
+While Fred is also responsible for [AnsiLove/C's](https://github.com/ByteProject/AnsiLove-C) well-known ancestor [AnsiLove/PHP](http://ansilove.sourceforge.net/), significant parts of Brian's [libsauce](https://github.com/bricas/libsauce) breathe life into `ALSauceMachine`.
 Thanks fly out to the all you people around the world, downloading [Ascension](http://byteproject.net/ascension) more than hundred times a day since I released it.
 You are the reason I did this.
-Finally I bow to all the great ANSi / ASCII artists and lovers around the world.
+Finally I bow to all the great ANSi / ASCII lovers and artists around the world.
 You are the artscene.
 You keep alive what was not meant to die years ago.
 YOU ARE ROCKSTARS!

 # License